cykurtz/comb4/README.md

 The boggle rule, as it is used here, means that every selection must be adjacent to the previous selection - vertically, horizontally, or diagonally.

 findem.pl is a perl program to discover and record the four letter words in a 3x3 grid containing nine letters.
 The program uses each four digit combination in comb4.txt to select a 'word' from the grid and compares each 'word' against a file containing roughly 3000 four-letter words.
 The grid and discovered words are displayed to the screen and written to a file.
+I was seeing a lot of names so I grabbed another word list from wordnik here on github.
+A lot more wosrds(5000.vs.3000) but no names.